 What Are the Key Features of a Sony Cassette Player?

 Size and portability were key factors in the design of the Sony Walkman and other Sony cassette player models, and as a stocking stuffer, this may hold true for you and your friends as well.
 Some examples of usage may have included working out, running, walking, or just enjoyment when relaxing.
 Other features include:

 - Battery type: Walkman devices run on either AA or AAA batteries.
 Larger models will require C or D size batteries.

 - Model number: Sony used Walkman as its brand name on its original vintage cassette players.
-Later models use the Walkman II or 2 brand names.
+Later models use the Walkman II (or 2) brand names.
 These later models may have added features.

-Sony also made playback cassette players that were similar to the Walkman.
-These portable devices have space inside for holding a standard cassette.
-A built-in recorder records speech and other noises.
-Users can then press a button and instantly listen to the audio that they recorded during playback.
-It's possible to fast forward and rewind with these players.
-Some require special small cassettes, but many also use standard cassette tapes.Content provided for informational purposes only. eBay is not affiliated with or endorsed by Sony.
+Sony also made playback cassette players that were similar to the Walkman, and these make an excellent offering for your friend or family member who is a writer or public speaker.
+These portable devices have space inside to hold a cassette tape.
+A built-in recorder captures speech and other noises.
+Users can then press a button and instantly listen to the audio that they recorded during playback, with fast forward and rewind functions available.
+Some need special small cassettes, but many also use standard cassette tapes.

 The Sony Walkman was the brand name for portable cassette music players on the mass market.
 During the invention phase, workers in the factory actually used it to listen to their own cassette tapes.
 One worker came up with the idea of adding headphones, removing the need to rotate who picks the work music each day.
 This helped to turn the Walkman toward a more practical and personal design.
 People could carry it and listen to their own music without disrupting others, a convention they continue to enjoy decades later.